MobilityData/gtfs.org/docs/schedule/examples/fares-v2.md

 | sunday_service   | 0      | 0       | 0         | 0        | 0      | 0        | 1      | 20220708   | 20221231 |

-Afterwards, the desired timeframes are defined, providing an id, start time and end time for each time period, and associating each one of them with an entry from the field `calendar.service_id`.
+Afterwards, the desired timeframes are defined in `timeframes.txt`, providing an id, the applicable days via a reference to `calendar.service_id`, and if applicable, the start time and end time for each time period.

 [**timeframes.txt**](../../reference/#timeframestxt)